elsantiF/orbis/docs/basic/atoms-and-enums.md

 ## Atoms

 > [!WARNING]
-> Atoms may be removed in the future.
+> Atoms may be renamed to Symbols in the future.

 Atoms are a way to define a unique value, they are similar to Erlang atoms, but they act more like a 'tag' than a 'value'.